 A Post Office Box Number or a Rural Route Number is not an acceptable business address for International Registration Plan (IRP) registration.
 A valid street address or an identifiable location within the State of Indiana such as “on County Road 26” or “one mile east of County Road 15” is an acceptable business address.

 If you are a registrant that already has an established place of business in Indiana, you may have what’s called a base jurisdiction.
-This means that the only things you may have to provide the Department’s IRP Unit are three current years of verified Indiana tax returns filed with an Indiana address.
+This means that the only things you may have to provide the Indiana Department of Revenue's (DOR) IRP Unit are three current years of verified Indiana tax returns filed with an Indiana address.
 However, if you do not have records of Indiana tax returns, then you will need to provide further proof of an Indiana established place of business by following the same steps as a business with no residence.
 See requirements below.

-The following are requirements that will assist the Indiana IRP Unit in establishing residency in Indiana if you are a new business to Indiana or a current business that does not have three years of verified Indiana tax returns filed with an Indiana address.
+Indiana IRP Unit has requirements for establishing residency in Indiana if you are a new business to Indiana or a current business that does not have three years of verified Indiana tax returns filed with an Indiana address.

-If you are a new/current business and are considered a Sole Proprietor, you will be required to provide the Department:
+If you are a new/current business and are considered a Sole Proprietor, you will be required to provide DOR:

-If you are a new/current business and are considered an LLC, LP, Partnership, or Corporation, you will be required to provide the Department:
+If you are a new/current business and are considered an LLC, LP, Partnership, or Corporation, you will be required to provide DOR:

 In addition to the list above, three of the following are required: